Fixer Upper (TV series): Legacy

 Selling the homes renovated by the Gaineses has also become a way for show participants to make a profit.
-The Bicycle House featured in Season 1, Episode 12 went up for sale in 2016 for $350,000 after being purchased for less than $50,000.
+The Bicycle House featured in season 1, episode 12 went up for sale in 2016 for $350,000 after being purchased for less than $50,000.
 It was also available for rent on VRBO for $250 a night.
-The Barndominium featured in Season 3, Episode 6 went up for sale in April 2017 for $1.2 million.
+The Barndominium featured in season 3, episode 6 went up for sale in April 2017 for $1.2 million.

 Legal issues

 On April 27, 2017, Chip Gaines was named in a fraud lawsuit filed by former business partners.
-The former partners alleged that the Gaineses persuaded them to sell their interest in Magnolia Realty to him for $2,500 each without disclosing plans that had been in the works to develop the Fixer Upper reality television show.
-In February 2020, a judge threw out the lawsuit.
+The former partners alleged that Gaines persuaded them to sell their interest in Magnolia Realty to him for $2,500 each without disclosing plans that had been in the works to develop the Fixer Upper reality television show.
+In February 2020, a judge threw out the lawsuit, but the judge did allow Gaines' defamation countersuit against his former business partners to move forward.
+On July 14, 2023, Gaines' former business partners reached an out-of-court settlement with Gaines.

-In another matter, in June 2017, it was announced that they "settled with the United States Environmental Protection Agency over allegations that they violated rules for the safe handling of lead paint during home renovations."
+In June 2017, Chip and Joanna Gaines announced that they "settled with the United States Environmental Protection Agency over allegations that they violated rules for the safe handling of lead paint during home renovations."
 They paid $40,000 in fines and will comply with such regulations going forward, and "remain committed to raising awareness in our community and our industry."